tim-taylor/evobee/docs/evobee-odd.md

 Our simulation builds upon the earlier simulation work of Waser[^Waser1978].
 One notable difference between our software and his is our use of a continuous spatial environment to avoid potential artefactual effects arising from modelling pollinator movements on a discrete grid.

-[^Waser1978]: http://dx.doi.org/10.1016/j.ecolmodel.2010.08.019 "Interspecific Pollen Transfer and Competition between Co-Occurring Plant Species"
+[^Waser1978]: https://doi.org/10.1007/BF00349811 "Interspecific Pollen Transfer and Competition between Co-Occurring Plant Species"

-### Emergence

-The key emergent property of interest in these experiments is whether or not both plant species X and Y can sustain viable coexistent populations for a given experimental configuration, or whether one species reaches fixation with the other dying out.
-We are primarily interested in how the pollen-clogging configuration (symmetric clogging, asymmetric clogging, or symmetric non-clogging) affects species coexistance.

 ### Pollinator perception

-Under the default *Forage Nearest* flower strategy, pollinators can see flowers within 1 perceptual distance unit (pdu) of their current position, and move to the nearest flower seen within that distance  (Section,  Spatial Units).
+Under the default *Forage Nearest* flower strategy, pollinators can see flowers within 1 perceptual distance unit (pdu) of their current position, and move to the nearest flower seen within that distance  ([Spatial Units](#spatial-units)).

 Under the alternative *Forage Any* flower strategy, pollinators  move to a random flower anywhere in the entire environment.
 This strategy simulates an aspatial, well-mixed population of plants—it does not represent a real-world situation, but is of interest to indicate the underlying dynamics of the system.